Welcome to Sunday Software Support

 For most OUR software, go into your Windows Control Panel and set your DISPLAY resolution to either 800 x 600 or the next level UP from that.
 Teaching your teachers how to do this is an important skill as sometimes you’ll come into your lab and the display resolution will be set wrong.

-For some of our older programs, like Life of Paul, Daniel, etc, their native display size is 640×480.
-In Windows Vista, Windows 7 and Windows 8, you can RIGHT CLICK your software’s desktop icon and set it to appear in a 640×480 window.
+For some of our older programs with a “native” display of only 640×480, like Life of Paul, Daniel, etc, you need to use a feature in Windows Vista, Windows 7 and Windows 8 and 10, to “run the program in a “640×480 ~ 256 color” resolution.
+To do so you can RIGHT CLICK your software’s desktop icon and set it to appear in a 640×480 window.

 Only some game/software can adjust to wider screens.
 Sometimes that adjust depends on your graphic card’s capabilities.
 See the next article about that.